microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 - The state is not persisted, as a browser refresh takes you back to the login page.
 - There are multiple functions that modify the state.
 As the app grows, it can make it difficult to track the changes and it's easy to forget updating one.
-- The state is not cleaned up, when you click on *Logout* the account data is still there even though you're on the login page.
+- The state is not cleaned up, so when you click on *Logout* the account data is still there even though you're on the login page.

 We could update our code to tackle these issues one by one, but it would create more code duplication and make the app more complex and difficult to maintain.
 Or we could pause for a few minutes and rethink our strategy.